-Description: hairy, oblong, squarish adult leaves with medium-green foliage.
-Light-purple flowers on short stalks.
-Long, narrow pods containing brown-grey, pillow-shaped seed, which is beige when split.
-Seed size: 6.7 g/100 seeds.
+Description - hairy, oblong to squarish adult leaves with medium green foliage.
+Light purple flowers on short stalks.
+Long, narrow pods containing pillow-shaped, brown-grey seed, which is beige when split.
+Seed size is 6.7 g/100 seeds.

-It is an early-flowering and maturing variety recommended for low-rainfall areas, although it can lodge severely if there is heavy rainfall when it is ripe, making harvest difficult.
-Languedoc is generally higher yielding than Blanchefleur in areas with <350 mm rainfall.
+This is an early-flowering and maturing variety recommended for low-rainfall areas, although it can lodge severely if there is heavy rainfall when it is ripe, making harvest difficult.
+Languedoc is generally higher-yielding than Blanchefleur in areas with less than 350 mm rainfall.
 Its hard seed content is generally around 5-10% and it is highly susceptible to rust.